tensorflow/dtensor-gcp-examples/README.md

-# dtensor-gpu-gcp
+# DTensor GCP Examples

-This project contains an example of using multi-client DTensor on GCP with a cluster of GPUs.
+This project contains examples of using multi-client DTensor on GCP with a cluster of GPUs or TPUs.

 ## Prerequirement